geopm/geopm/service/docs/source/runtime.rst

 resources for multiple MPI jobs and multiple users by the system resource manager.

-The GEOPM Runtime package provides two libraries: libgeopm for use with MPI applications, and libgeopm for use with applications that do not link to MPI.
+The GEOPM Runtime package provides two libraries: libgeopm and libgeopmload.
 There are several command line tools included in GEOPM which have dedicated manual pages.
+The :doc:`geopmlaunch(1)
-The :doc:`geopmlaunch(1) <geopmlaunch.1>` command line tool is used to launch an MPI application while enabling the GEOPM runtime to create a GEOPM Controller thread on each compute node.
+<geopmlaunch.1>` command line tool is used to launch an MPI
+application while enabling the GEOPM runtime to create a GEOPM Controller thread on each compute node.
 The Controller loads plugins and executes the Agent algorithm to control the compute application.
 The :doc:`geopmlaunch(1) <geopmlaunch.1>` command is part of the geopmpy python package that is included in the GEOPM installation.
 See the :doc:`GEOPM overview man page <geopm.7>` for further documentation and links.

 The GEOPM Runtime provides some built-in algorithms, each as an "Agent" that implements the :doc:`geopm::Agent(3) <GEOPM_CXX_MAN_Agent.3>` class interface.